midixman/webam/README.md

 * [From the included MusicEngine.html](https://midixman.github.io/MusicEngine.html)

 ## Installation in Windows
-In Windows you can use WebAM using the Web MIDI API part (instead of Web Audio API) by installing [CoolSoft VirtualMIDISynth](http://coolsoft.altervista.org/en/virtualmidisynth); some explanation is provided at [Enabling Sound in Windows at DrawMusic website](http://www.drawmusic.com/howtowrite/Enabling-Sound-Windows/).
+In Windows you can use WebAM using the Web MIDI API part (instead of Web Audio API) by installing [CoolSoft VirtualMIDISynth](http://coolsoft.altervista.org/en/virtualmidisynth); some explanations are provided at [Enabling Sound in Windows at DrawMusic website](http://www.drawmusic.com/howtowrite/Enabling-Sound-Windows/).
 Hopefully, the Windows built-in _Microsoft GS Wavetable SW Synth_ will be re-enabled by Google at some time in the future as discussed in "[Web MIDI Does Not Work on 43.0.2357.130](https://bugs.chromium.org/p/chromium/issues/detail?id=503270)".

 Without any MIDI devices connected, WebAM will show a notification in the beginning, such as "No real MIDI output ports.
-(Sound will be generated via SoundFont.)".
+(Sounds will be generated via SoundFont.)".

 ## SoundFont Files
-For WebAM to work on any device under Chrome browser, we have to provide a General MIDI SoundFont file.
-Here, we have used _Chaos_V20.sf2_ (11.9 MB).
-In [Enabling Sound in Windows](http://www.drawmusic.com/howtowrite/Enabling-Sound-Windows/), they use _TimGM6mb.sf2_ (5.9 MB) which is one of the smallest General MIDI SoundFont files.  [sf2synth.js](https://github.com/gree/sf2synth.js), the current basis for the WebAM's Web Audio API part, uses _A320U.sf2_ (9.5 MB).
+For WebAM to work on any device under Chrome browser, you have to provide a General MIDI SoundFont file.
+Here, we have used __Chaos_V20.sf2__ (11.9 MB).
+In [Enabling Sound in Windows](http://www.drawmusic.com/howtowrite/Enabling-Sound-Windows/), they use __TimGM6mb.sf2__ (5.9 MB) which is one of the smallest General MIDI SoundFont files.  [sf2synth.js](https://github.com/gree/sf2synth.js), the current basis for the WebAM's Web Audio API part, uses __A320U.sf2__ (9.5 MB).

-_Chaos_V20.sf2_ was selected because it is relatively small (some General MIDI SoundFont file sizes are about 1 TB!) and in my opinion, it has the best percussion sounds relative to its size.
+__Chaos_V20.sf2__ was selected because it is relatively small (some General MIDI SoundFont file sizes are about 1 TB!) and in my opinion, it has the best percussion sounds relative to its size.
 You may experiment with other General MIDI SoundFont files by searching them in the Internet.

 ## API
 ### Creation